python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/help-channel-guide.md

 ![Available help channels](/static/images/content/help_channels/available_channels.png)

+This message is posted when a channel becomes available for use:
+![Channel available message](/static/images/content/help_channels/available_message.png)

 In order to claim one, simply start typing your question into one of these channels.
-Once your question has been posted, you have claimed this channel, and the channel will be moved down to the **Python Help: Occupied** category.
+Once your question is posted, you have claimed this channel it will be moved down to the **Occupied Help Channels** category.

-If you're unable to type into these channels, this means you're currently **on cooldown**.
-In order to prevent someone from claiming all the channels for themselves, **we only allow someone to claim a single help channel at the same time**.
-You can search in the top right corner of your Discord client `from:yourusername#xxxx` to find back your channel.

-![Channel available message](/static/images/content/help_channels/available_message.png)
-*This message is always posted when a channel becomes available for use.*
+At this point you will have the **Help Cooldown** role which will remain on your profile until your help channel is closed (with the `!closed` command) or goes dormant due to inactivity.

 ## Q: For how long is the channel mine?